-This article focuses on aspects important for the commercial production of castings.
+This article focuses on aspects that are important for the commercial production of castings.
 It discusses the modification process in hypoeutectic and eutectic alloys that differ only in the relative volume fraction of primary aluminum and aluminum-silicon eutectic.
 The article explains how modification changes porosity formation in a casting.
-It describes the mechanisms responsible for silicon modification, as well as the modifications and changes in eutectic nucleation and eutectic grain structure.
-The article reviews the usage of strontium during process steps in foundry practices.
+It describes the mechanisms responsible for silicon modification, as well as the modifications and changes in eutectic nucleation and the eutectic grain structure.
+The article reviews the usage of strontium in foundry practices.
 The growth of silicon eutectic is described to explain effects ancillary to silicon modification.
-The article also discusses the effects of elements, such as phosphorus, antimony, bismuth, magnesium, boron, and calcium, on the silicon structure.
+The article also examines the effects of elements, such as phosphorus, antimony, bismuth, magnesium, boron, and calcium, on the silicon structure.

 G.K.
 Sigworth, Modification of Aluminum-Silicon Alloys, Casting, Vol 15, ASM Handbook, Edited By Srinath Viswanathan, Diran Apelian, Raymond J. Donahue, Babu DasGupta, Michael Gywn, John L. Jorstad, Raymond W. Monroe, Mahi Sahoo, Thomas E. Prucha, Daniel Twarog, ASM International, 2008, p 240–254, https://doi.org/10.31399/asm.hb.v15.a0005301

 Download citation file: